-Total borrowings under our credit facilities and commercial paper program for the three months ended March 31, 2022 and 2021 were approximately \$5.6 billion and \$14.2 billion, respectively.
-Total repayments under our credit facilities and commercial paper program were approximately \$5.2 billion and \$14.8 billion for the three months ended March 31, 2022 and 2021, respectively.
+Total borrowings under the PAA credit facilities and commercial paper program for the three months ended March 31, 2022 and 2021 were approximately \$5.6 billion and \$14.2 billion, respectively.
+Total repayments under the PAA credit facilities and commercial paper program were approximately \$5.2 billion and \$14.8 billion for the three months ended March 31, 2022 and 2021, respectively.
 The variance in total gross borrowings and repayments is impacted by various business and financial factors including, but not limited to, the timing, average term and method of general partnership borrowing activities.

-During the three months ended March 31, 2022, we redeemed our 3.65%, \$750 million senior notes due June 2022.
+During the three months ended March 31, 2022, PAA redeemed its 3.65%, \$750 million senior notes due June 2022.